Mikhail Rodionovich Matveyev: Condecoration

 On 28 November 1936, together with two other future Sandarmokh executioners (A.P.
 Polikarpov and P.D.
 Shalygin)—and the notorious V.M.
 Blokhin—Captain Matveyev received the Order of the Red Banner for his "struggle to secure the socialist system", viz. they acted as executioners of those supposed to be its enemies.

 Sandarmokh, 1937-1938

 Matveyev was personally involved in the shooting of the prisoners of the "lost Solovki transport" between 27 October and 3 November 1937, who included many members of Ukraine's Executed Renaissance.

+Among the victims of the mass executions carried out in the Sandarmokh forest were the Ukrainian writers Mykola Zerov, Mykola Kulish, Myroslav Irchan, Oleksa Slisarenko, Valerian Polishchuk, Pavlo Fylypovych, Valerian Pidmohylnyi, Mykola Voronyi, theatre director Les Kurbas, scientist Stepan Rudnytsky, founder of the USSR Hydrometeorological Service Oleksii Vangenheim, Crimean Tatar public figure İsmail Firdevs (in total, more than 280 people whose fates were connected with Ukraine).

+Also executed there were the Russian lawyer A. Bobrishchev-Pushkin (defender of Menahem Mendel Beilis and Vladimir Purishkevich), founder of Udmurt literature Kuzebay Gerd, Belarusian minister F. Volynets, head of the Moscow Roma camp G. Stanesko, Georgian princes N. Eristov and Ya.
+Andronnikov, Catholic administrator of Georgia Sh.
+Batmalashvili, Circassian writer Kh.
+Abukov, Korean activist Tai Do, Orthodox bishops Alexiy, Damian (Voskresensky), Mykola and Petro, leader of the USSR Baptists V. Kolesnikov, and academic historian Nikolai Durnovo.

 The Sandarmokh killing field was only found in July 1997 after lengthy searches and at first it was not known how many thousands had been shot and buried there.
 The identity of the 1,111 prisoners brought from the Solovki "special" prison in the White Sea was first established in the summer of 1996.

 Their deaths were followed over the next 13 months by those of a further 3,500 inhabitants of Karelia and 4,500 workers from the White Sea Canal, leading to a total of 9,500 killings, with the bodies buried in 236 communal pits.
 The executions were part of the Great Purge that ran from 1936 to 1938.